Elementary & Secondary School Administration

 The program fosters an academically rigorous and collaborative environment that nurtures quality in academics, encourages reflection, and supports the development of personal and interpersonal skills.
 Research on teaching and learning methodologies is emphasized to enable the expansion of teacher excellence.
 Computer applications in all courses are stressed and various forms of technology are embedded.
 The seminar and practicum are the last phases of the program.
 They validate the candidate's ability to to translate theory into practice.
 In the practicum course, candidates are required to apply knowledge and skills in the major area of responsibility.

-All courses in this program are aligned to the Interstate School Leaders Licensure Consortium (ISLLC) Standards that were developed by the Council of Chief State School Offices in collaboration with the National Policy Board for Educations.
-Administration.
-(ISLLC 2008).
-Click here to access the ISLLC Standards
+All courses are aligned to the Professional Standards for Educational Leaders (PSEL) Standards that were developed by the Council of Chief State School Officers in collaboration with the National Policy Board for Educational Administration.
+Download the PSEL Standards.

 For inquiries and further information, please contact: